oliviersamin/P13_Scale-a-Django-application-using-a-modular-architecture/README.md

     * $Docker_username : username to connect to DockerHub
     * $Docker_password : password to connect to DockerHub
     * $HEROKU_APP_NAME : the name of the app you choose on Heroku, here this is oc-lettings-os
+    * $HEROKU_API_KEY  : the value to enter has been copied in the section 3 On Heroku with the command line `heroku authorizations:create`

 <a name="usage"></a>